 Trumpeter Ted Curson recalled:

 It was like the scene in Philadelphia for young cats and old cats.
 They would bring guys in from New York to play and they would have the young guys sit in with them.
 If you played pretty good you always ended up with some kind of gig.

 Jazz legend Clifford Brown gave his last performance at Music City.
 He left directly from here for a gig in Chicago.
 He never made it.
-He was killed in a car accident on June 26, 1956 at 1:00 a.m. on the Pennsylvania Turnpike.
+He was killed in a car accident on the Pennsylvania Turnpike on June 26, 1956.

 In a piece for Hidden City Philadelphia, archivist and Philadelphia music historian Jack McCarthy wrote: